wadelau/AEDServer/README.md

 Scripts include CPlusPlus, -Java, -Perl, and -Python.

-Many of them are copied from Internet and improved, tested and enhanced with real demand from production lines.
+Some of those codes are copied from Internet and improved, enhanced and tested with real demand from production lines.

 Last but no least, built for any aritificical and/or intelligent system which has been regarded as a ROBOT or BOT.